Biography

 A philanthropic success story

-Pierre Arbour was a remarkable man, full of life, ideas and generosity.
-He was born in Shawinigan-Sud (now Shawinigan) in 1935.
+Pierre Arbour was a remarkable man: full of life, ideas and generosity.
+He was born in south Shawinigan in 1935.

-During his teenage years, he was sent to Collège de Montréal by his parents as a boarder.
-In 1956, he graduated from Université de Montréal (in Philosophy), and subsequently became one of the first French Canadians to attend McGill University, where he learned to speak English and went on to graduate with a Bachelor’s in Commerce in 1959.
+During his teenage years was sent to College de Montreal by his parents, where he stayed throughout high school.
+In 1956, he graduated from Université de Montreal (in Philosophy), and subsequently became one of the first French Canadians to attend McGill University, where he learned to speak English and went on to graduate with a bachelors in commerce in 1959.

-In 1960, he began his career as an insurance broker for London Life, which would later become Industrial Life.
+He began his career as an insurance broker for London Life, which would later become Industrial Life in 1960.
 In 1962, he then joined Morgan, Ostiguy and Hudon Ltd as a financial analyst.
-Pierre’s professional career was taking off during a period of great change within the province of Québec.
-It was following a meeting with Jacques Parizeau that Pierre would join the Caisse de dépôt et placement du Québec in 1966, a newly created financial institution, which was the brainchild of the Liberal government of Jean Lesage.
-Pierre would go on to found and head the Caisse’s common shares portfolio, taking stakes in listed companies.
-During his time at the Caisse, Pierre was elected to the boards of the following companies: M Loeb, Provigo, Horne & Pitfield, National Drug and Chemical Ltd, la Place Desjardins, Société d'investissement industriel du Québec (SDi).
+But Pierre’s professional career was taking off during a period of great change within the province of Quebec, and it was following a meeting with Jacques Parizeau, that Pierre would in 1966 go on to join the Caisse de depot et placements du Quebec (CDPQ), a newly created financial institution started by Jean Lesage’s Liberal Government.
+Pierre then became the founding equity manager of the common shares portfolio.
+During his time at the Caisse, Pierre was elected to the boards of the following companies: M Loeb, Provigo, Horne & Pitfield, National Drug and Chemical Ltd, la Place Desjardins, Societe d’Investissement Industriel (SDI) du Quebec.

-Following the death of his mentor Claude Prieur, ex CEO of the Caisse, Pierre left the Caisse in 1980, and with $30,000 founded Alkebec Inc, a firm specialising in oil & gas exploration and tax shelters.
-In 1984, Alkebec Inc. became a venture & private capital investment firm, which would go on to make investments (in the form of private placements) in several growing companies, both public and private, across Canada.
+Following the death of his mentor Claude Prieur, ex CEO of the Caisse, Pierre left the Caisse in 1980, and with a $30,000 invested founded Alkebec Inc, a firm specialising in oil & gas exploration and tax shelters.
+In 1984, Alkebec Inc. became a venture capital firm, which would go on to mak investments in several growing companies, both public and private, across Canada.

 Between 1980 and 1989, Pierre was also a board member of Consolidated Bathurst Inc., a Canadian pulp and paper company which was sold to Stone Container for $2.6Bn in 1989.

-In 2005, Pierre used the majority of his accumulated capital and started "La Fondation Universitaire Pierre Arbour", now the "Arbour Foundation", which offers scholarships for excellence to master's and doctoral students at Bishop’s University, Concordia University, ÉTS, HEC Montréal, McGill University, Polytechnique Montréal, Université de Montréal, Université de Sherbrooke and UQAM, in fields that Pierre believed were conducive to the economic growth and development of the province of Québec, namely Computer Science, Engineering and Business Administration.
-Fifteen years after its creation, the Arbour Foundation has increased its assets from $9.0 million to $16.0 million and awarded 230 scholarships for a total value of $5 million.
+In 2005, Pierre used the majority of his accumulated capital and started "La Fondation Universitaire Pierre Arbour", now the "Arbour Foundation", which offers scholarships for excellence to master's and doctoral students at the University of Montreal, University of Quebec at Montreal, McGill, Poly-technic, HEC, ETS, Concordia University and the University of Sherbrooke, in fields that Pierre believed were conducive to the economic growth and development of the province of Quebec, namely computer science, engineering and business administration.
+12 years after its creation, the Arbour Foundation has increased its assets from $9.0 million to $16.0 million and awarded 230 scholarships for a total value of $3.2 million.

-Whether by way of his pioneering activities at La Caisse or via the creation of the Arbour Foundation, Pierre’s legacy will be one of strengthening Québec society and its economic growth by encouraging education and entrepreneurship.
+Whether by way of his pioneering activities at La Caisse or via the creation of the Foundation Arbour, Pierre’s legacy will be one of strengthening Quebec society and its economic growth by encouraging education and entrepreneurship.
 He knew how to use his own success for the benefit of others.
-Pierre Arbour was thus one of these extraordinary men who have the capacity to change the lives and destinies of those who had the good fortune of crossing his path.
+Pierre Arbour was thus one of these extraordinary men who have the capacity to change the lives and destinies of those who had the good fortune of crossing their path.